afahinfahimi/backtest/docs/2026-Signals.md

 ### Market Level Alerts

 In the MC bar results, show an alert for important upcoming events or news headlines that may/have/can affect the market.
-Use the same data sources you use for stock alerts above.
-Including API, Google and Yahoo Finance, and other reliable financial and company publications.
+Use the same data sources you use sources Including API, Google and Yahoo Finance, and other reliable financial and company publications.
 Alerts for events are only triggered when the event is happening within the next three days.

 These are some examples: